AlexandraSelby/cake-confetti-and-fun/README.md

+# Cake, fun and confetti – Web Development Project

-This repository contains the initial HTML structure for the "Cake, fun and confetti" website.
+This repository contains the source code for the "Cake, fun and confetti" website.
 It is developed as part of a Web Development course delivered by Code Institute in collaboration with the University of Peterborough.

-Project Overview
+## Project Overview

-This version includes the basic HTML5 document setup and serves as the foundation for further development of a responsive, accessible party planning website.
-Future stages will incorporate styled content, interactivity, and mobile responsiveness.
+This project aims to build a responsive and accessible party planning website.
+It follows a staged development process, starting with a basic HTML5 structure and progressively adding styled content, interactive features, and mobile-friendly layout.

+---

+## First Commit – Basic HTML Structure

-Included in this Version
+### Included in this Version

-HTML5 doctype declaration
+- HTML5 `<!DOCTYPE>` declaration

-HTML document language set to English
+- HTML document language set to English

-UTF-8 character encoding
+- UTF-8 character encoding

-Viewport meta tag for mobile responsiveness
+- Viewport meta tag for mobile responsiveness

-Page title set to "Cake, fun and confetti"
+- Page title set to **Cake, fun and confetti**

-Empty body element prepared for future content
+- Empty `<body>` element prepared for future content

-Technologies Used
+### Technologies Used

-HTML5
+- HTML5

-Future Enhancements
+### Future Enhancements

-Implementation of a responsive navigation bar
+- Implementation of a responsive navigation bar

-Development of sections including About, Services, Gallery, and Contact
+- Development of sections including About, Services, Gallery, and Contact

-Integration of Bootstrap for layout and styling
+- Integration of Bootstrap for layout and styling

-Application of semantic HTML and accessibility best practices
+- Application of semantic HTML and accessibility best practices

+---

+## Second Commit – Responsive Navbar

+This version introduces a responsive navigation bar to the party planner website, **Cake, fun and confetti**, improving the site’s layout and user experience.

+### Features in This Version

+- Brand name: **Cake, fun and confetti**
+- Navigation links:
+  - Home
+  - About
+  - Services
+  - Gallery
+  - Contact
+- Responsive design using Bootstrap 5
+- Collapsible menu for smaller screens
+- Clean and semantic HTML structure

+### Technologies Used

+- HTML5
+- Bootstrap 5 (via CDN)

+---

+## Acknowledgements

+This project is part of the coursework for the **Web Development** module provided by **Code Institute** in collaboration with the **University of Peterborough**.